PyThaiNLP/pythainlp/docs/api/soundex.rst

 pythainlp.soundex
 ====================================
-The :class:`pythainlp.soundex` is soundex for thai.
+The :class:`pythainlp.soundex` is soundex for Thai.

 Modules
 -------